Hong Kong leader warns city in a 'very dangerous situation' | DW | 05.08.2019

 Protesters should "say no to chaos," city leader Carrie Lam said in her first media appearance in days.
 Activists have called for her resignation, along with expanded democratic rights and further autonomy from China.

-Carrie Lam, Hong Kong's chief executive, vowed on Monday to maintain law and order on the day of the city-wide strike that is crippling Hong Kong.
+Carrie Lam, Hong Kong's chief executive, vowed on Monday to maintain law and order on the day of a citywide strike that is crippling Hong Kong.

 Protesters have targeted the city's public transport during the Monday morning rush hour.
 At least seven railway lines were shut down as protesters blocked entrances to commuter trains.